HBS-Urosystem/urosystem.kit2/cms/blocks/shop/shop-5pcs.en.md

       * Russia, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine, Uzbekistan: 19 days

       * Other countries: 15 days
+    subtitle: ""
   - type: article
-    subtitle: DUE TO THE COVID WORLD WIDE PANDEMIC DELIVERY CAN BE LONGER THAN USUAL.
+    subtitle: ""
     anchor: ""
+    text: "#### DUE TO THE COVID WORLD WIDE PANDEMIC DELIVERY CAN BE LONGER THAN USUAL."
   - type: article
     text: >-
       THE PRODUCT IS NOT AVAILABLE FROM OUR COMPANY IN THE FOLLOWING COUNTRIES:\